top of page

 ABOUT ME AND MY ART

-During my two world journeys, I had the unique opportunity to explore the world from an entirely new perspective and unleash my creative potential to the fullest.
-In total, I covered 70,000 kilometers across various continents, capturing captivating moments in unique images.
+On my two trips around the world, I had the unique opportunity to explore the world from a completely new perspective and to fully exploit my creative potential.
+In total, I covered 70,000 kilometers on various continents during my travels and captured fascinating moments in unique images.

-There is no predetermined thread in my art; however, what distinguishes my work is the maximum creativity expressed through various mediums and diverse camera systems and concepts.
-My art is as diverse as the world itself, and I revel in exploring the infinite possibilities of photography.
+There is no fixed theme in my art, but what distinguishes my work is the maximum creativity that I express in different areas and with a wide variety of camera systems and concepts.
+My art is as diverse as the world itself and I love exploring the endless possibilities of photography.

-Some of my images are unique snapshots that will never recur.
+Some of my images are unique snapshots that will never return.
 They are frozen moments captured for eternity.
-The beauty of the world often reveals itself in fleeting moments, and it is my passion to capture these instances and share them with others.
+The beauty of the world often reveals itself in fleeting moments, and it is my passion to capture these moments and share them with others.

-My large-format prints originate from locations that are challenging to access or were realized using specialized capture systems known to few.
-Through these unique approaches, I aim to invite viewers to perceive the world from a different perspective.
+My large-format prints were created in places that are difficult to access or were realized with special recording systems that few people know about.
+Through these unique approaches, I want to invite viewers to look at the world from a different perspective.

-In conclusion, I would like to express that my art represents a journey through the beauty and diversity of our world.
-It is a reflection of my passion for the unknown and an invitation to see the world with fresh eyes.
-Anticipate a new outlook on things conveyed through my art.
+In conclusion, my art is a journey through the beauty and diversity of our world.
+It is a reflection of my passion for the unknown and an invitation to see the world with new eyes.

 INSTAGRAM